0x1nf3cted/kant-ai/README.md

-# Philit📜:
+# Kant-ai📜:

 this program that will generate philosophical **shananigans**

-trained on r/philosophy posts
+trained on kant philosophy

 ## Run